tomieq/ScriptInterpreter/README.md

 The returned value can be obtained by calling:
 ```
 let engine = ScriptInterpreter()
-let script = // your script here
+let script = // your script goes here

 let result = try engine.exec(code: script)
 ```

 ## Does ScriptInterpreter support String interpolation?

-Yes, you can use Swift-like String interpolation:
+Yes, you can use Swift-like String interpolation.
+Sample script:
 ```
 var color = "blue"
 var text = "The walls are \(color)"